markshannon/New-C-API-for-Python/README.md

 This is very much provisional at this point.

-2023.
-3.12: New C API specification complete.
+* 2023 (3.12): New C API specification complete.
 Deprecation of unsafe parts of legacy C API.
-2024.
-3.13: New C API implementation in CPython complete.
+* 2024 (3.13): New C API implementation in CPython complete.
-2025.
-3.14: Removal of unsafe parts of legacy C API.
+* 2025 (3.14): Removal of unsafe parts of legacy C API.
 Deprecation of legacy C API.
-2026.
-3.15: Add warnings of parts of legacy C API with negative impact on performance.
+* 2026 (3.15): Add warnings of parts of legacy C API with negative impact on performance.
-2027.
-3.16: Add warnings on any use of legacy C API 2028.
-3.17: Remove parts of legacy C API with negative impact on performance.
+* 2027 (3.16): Add warnings on any use of legacy C API
+* 2028 (3.17): Remove parts of legacy C API with negative impact on performance.
-2029.
-3.18
-2030.
-3.19
+* 2029 (3.18)
+* 2030 (3.19)
-2031.
-3.20/4.0: Removal of legacy C API
+* 2031 (3.20/4.0): Removal of legacy C API

 The removal of the legacy C API will happen in three stages:

-2025.
-Removal of the unsafe parts of the API: parts of the API that return borrowed references, or mutate immutable objects.
+* 2025 (3.14): Removal of the unsafe parts of the API: parts of the API that return borrowed references, or mutate immutable objects.
-2028.
-Removal performance limiting parts of the API.
+* 2028 (3.17): Removal performance limiting parts of the API.
 For example, parts of the API that prevent improvements to internal data structures.
-2031.
-Removal of the rest of the legacy C API.
+* 2031 (3.20/4.0): Removal of the rest of the legacy C API.

 ## Documentation

 ### API documentation

-The documentation will follow the [Diataxis documentation framework](https://diataxis.fr/)
+Each function and struct will be fully documented.

+If it isn't documented it isn't part of the API.
+If it is part of the API it will be documented.

 ### Porting documentation

-For each function, and struct in the legacy API, we will add documentation describing how code using it should be ported to the new API.
+For functions and structs in the legacy API, we will add documentation describing how code should be ported to the new API.

 ## Examples